Gavin-Dreyer/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+One example would be keeping a user logged in so they don't need to do so repeatedly.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes the password.

 - [ ] What does bcrypt do to slow down attackers?

+Creates a very long string using a couple parameters.

 - [ ] What are the three parts of the JSON Web Token?

+Payload, secret, and options

 ## Minimum Viable Product